PTC-Education/PTC-Education.github.io/docs/tech/design/README.md

 <section class="section">
     <h2>Design Technologies</h2>
-    <div>This page contains links to resources for learning how to use various design technologies for DX and I4.0 applications.
+    <div>This page contains links to resources for learning how to use various design technologies for DX and I4.0 applications.<br /><br />
     </div>
     <div class="container">
         <h2>Onshape</h2>